 We understand that life happens and you might be forced to eat fast-food every once and awhile.
 But it’s not something that you want to do regularly or even once a week as a “cheat” meal.

-But if you accidentally leave your meals and snacks at home one day, then you’ll be happy to know that there are several ways to order low-carb at Taco Bell.
+If you accidentally leave your meals and snacks at home, then you’ll be happy to know that there are several ways to order low-carb at Taco Bell.

 #1.
 Customize your order